LABLABI - TUNISIAN CHICKPEA SOUP

 DIRECTIONS:

 Heat the EVOO and Garlic oils in a large saucepan or Dutch oven over medium heat.
 Add the onion and cook for 4 to 6 minutes until softened.
 Add cumin and coriander, stir and cook for about 3 minutes, until fragrant.
 Stir in tomato paste and Harissa olive oil, if using.
-Then add stock and chickpeas.
+Then add stock, chickpeas and red wine vinegar.
 Bring to a simmer.
 Cover and cook for 15 to 20 minutes.
-To serve, break bread in pieces and place in bottom of a shallow-style soup bowl.
+While cooking tear crusty bread into a little larger than bite-size pieces and arrange them on a large sheet.
+Drizzle the bread with extra virgin olive oil, toss to coat and arrange them so the pieces are crust side down.
+Broil briefly, maybe a minute or so just until the bread turns golden brown.
+To serve, place bread in bottom of a shallow-style soup bowl.
 Ladle chickpea soup on bread.
-Place poached egg on top of chickpeas.
 Drizzle with EVOO.
 Serve with additional crusty bread.
+Optional: Place poached egg on top of chickpeas.